carlyh-micb/ADC-documentation/create_OCA_schema.md

 # Entering schema information

+## Required fields
+All Capture Base (CB) fields are required as well as two Overlays (OL): Character Encoding and Format.

+## Classification
+On the Main tab, under Classification you can add classifications for each attribute.
+This overlay is not standardized but it is recommended to be in the format system:type.
+For example, to add classifications for sustainable development goals for each attribute you can use "SDG:15"

 ## Attribute Names
 On the Main tab, under Attribute Names add your unique list of attribute names which can be the column label (or a simplified version of the column label).
+Because this field may be used by many different computer systems we recommend to not include spaces and use underscores or CamelCase instead.

 ## Attribute Types
 On the Main tab specify the Attribute Type, which should be one of the following: